A unique collection of NFTs brought to you by the team behind Solana’s DeGods

 Copyrights, IP and y00ts

-The real juice in the y00ts collection is their approach to the rights and permissions they want to grant holders of NFTs.
+The real juice in the y00ts collection is their approach to the rights and permissions they grant holders.
 The current setup for most NFT collections is that holders secure IP rights on just the single NFTs they hold.
 The alternative is CCO, or creative commons, which realistically means that an NFT holder’s assets are stored in the public domain.

 When NFT holders want to build businesses, sub-communities, fan art, and more around their NFT, it usually drives increased interest and, in turn, increases the value of the NFT.
 However, the current setup doesn’t support the idea of the entire collection benefitting.